 Goldendoodles need to have their hair brushed frequently, particularly since it is possible for them to shed lightly.
 You should plan to simply brush their hair at least a few times every week to keep shedding to a minimum and to keep their coats healthy and nice-looking.

-A Goldendoodle will need more extensive grooming like hair trimming and bathing every 6-8 weeks.
+A Goldendoodle will need more extensive grooming like hair trimming and bathing every six to eight weeks.
 You can use a professional groomer or you can purchase the equipment to take care of grooming on your own.
 It is ok to bathe your Goldendoodle in between official grooming sessions, but it is important not to bathe them too often as this could irritate their skin.

 Cockapoos do not need to be groomed as often as the Goldendoodle, but they still need to be groomed.
 Since they are non-shedding dogs, you should aim to brush them at least a couple of times per week to prevent tangles and mats.
 In addition, you will likely want to take them to get a haircut every 6 to 12 weeks.